 Global mental health education, scholarship, and advocacy for human rights are core missions for the George Washington University (GW) School of Medicine and Health Sciences (SMHS) Department of Psychiatry and Behavioral Sciences.
 Our Global Mental Health Program is grounded in ethical commitments to further mental health and relieve suffering for those who live in low- and middle-income countries and zones of armed conflict, as well as for immigrants and refugees who live in our country.
 The centrality of global mental health in our department’s mission is also a product of our patient populations, faculty, and institutional resources in metropolitan Washington.

-GW psychiatry residents have unique opportunities to participate in clinical research on the role of spirituality in mental health and coping with medical and psychiatric illnesses.
-GW psychiatry faculty collaborate regularly with the George Washington University Institute on Spirituality and Health (GWISH) in educational programs that assist physicians seeking to respond to spiritual needs of patients in their provision of health care.
-The GW psychiatry residency was a recipient of a 2002 Spirituality and Medicine Award and a 2006 Psychiatry Residency Curricular Award from the John Templeton Foundation.
+Residents also learn in didactics about the role of spirituality in mental health and coping with medical and psychiatric illnesses.
+Opportunities for further study are available at the George Washington University Institute on Spirituality and Health (GWISH) in educational programs that assist physicians seeking to respond to spiritual needs of patients in their provision of health care.
+Drawing upon patients’ spiritualities for resilience can be vital for promoting mental health in many cultures.

 Residents in the GW Psychiatry Residency Program may explore global mental health interests through educational and research opportunities to complement their clinical training.
 Residents at GW have the option to pursue additional graduate degrees through part-time studies, including an MPH with complete tuition remission at the leading GW Milken Institute School of Public Health.
 In MPH studies, residents may choose to focus on global health, health policy, health promotion, or multiple other scholarly tracks.
 Multiple GW Psychiatry Department of Psychiatry and Behavioral Sciences faculty have joint appointments in the School of Public Health.